 Affiliate programs are free, and you can sign up online in just a few minutes.
 You are usually approved on the spot, or shortly after.

 Once you sign up you are officially an affiliate.
 You will be given special links or codes that are used to track your sales.

-You can affiliate program for just about everything.
+You can find an affiliate program for just about everything.
 And if you can’t find an affiliate program specific to the product you can always join Amazon’s affiliate program.

 Learn More About Affiliate Marketing

-I do have a YouTube channel, but I have turned of ad monetization for three reasons:
+I do have a YouTube channel, but I have turned off ad monetization for three reasons:

 - The pay is horrible